 Look at this from a ‘credit utilization‘ perspective.

 Credit card companies don’t necessarily report your credit card balance to the credit bureaus the day your bill is due.
 They may, but, then again, they may not.
 It’s up to them.

 You may have every intention of paying off your credit card balance at the end of the billing cycle.
 However, your credit score may be affected before then because of how much you have on your card.

 Instead of paying your bill at the end of the billing cycle, you should pay off whatever amount you owe when the balance exceeds 30% of your available credit.

 If you do this, it doesn’t matter what else you have going on in your life.
-If anyone needs to check your credit score and credit history, they’re not going to see any dings from your ‘Amounts Owed’ category.
+If anyone needs to check your credit score and credit history, they’re not going to see any dings from your ‘credit utilization’ category.

-What else happens when you pay your card bills late?
+What else happens when you make a late payment?

-There’s one other thing apart from fees that happens when you pay your bills late: your credit card issuer can raise your card’s APR.
+There’s one other thing apart from fees that happens when you’re late: your credit card issuer can raise your card’s APR.

 Most credit card companies have what they call a ‘penalty APR,’ which is very often as high as 29.99% (or 15% higher than the standard APR).
 However, if you were enjoying a nice 0% introductory promotional APR and you have a balance, your APR will suddenly become the standard APR, which is still about 15%.

-So expect higher payments in the future if you’re consistently late.
+So expect a higher interest rate in the future if you’re consistently late.
 All the more reason to pay off your balance in full each month and do so well before the payment due date.
 The last thing you want, after all, is an APR penalty in today’s world.
 Especially if all you have to do is log in and pay your bill!